How South China Sea tensions threaten global trade – DW – 08/19/2024

 What makes the South China Sea such a controversial issue?

-Beijing claims almost all of the South China Sea as its own, which has angered its neighbors who say China's territorial ambitions cut into their exclusive economic zones.
+Beijing claims almost all of the South China Sea as its own, angering its neighbors who say China's territorial ambitions cut into their exclusive economic zones.
 China ignored a 2016 ruling by an international arbitration court in The Hague, Netherlands, that Beijing has no legal or historical basis for its expansive claims under international law.

 Vietnam filed a claim last month with the United Nations for an extended continental shelf beyond the current 200 nautical miles (370 kilometers) in the seaway.
 The Philippines made a similar move in June.